Unbiased Supervised Contrastive Learning: Experimental setup

 \section{Experimental setup}

 All of our experiments were run using PyTorch 1.10.0.
-We used a cluster with 4 NVIDIA V100 GPUs and a cluster of 8 NVIDIA A40 GPUs.
+We used the Jean Zay supercomputer (cluster with 4 NVIDIA V100 GPUs) and a cluster of 8 NVIDIA A40 GPUs.
 For consistency, when training with constrastive losses we use a temperature value $\tau=0.1$ across all of our experiments.